germanattanasio/germanattanasio/README.md

 # German Attanasio
 ### CTO & software dev w/ expertise in distributed apps, microservices, cloud, & container orchestration.

 ⤷ I am a highly skilled software engineer with extensive experience building and maintaining distributed applications.
 With a solid software development and architecture background, I can lead teams to deliver robust and scalable systems.
-My expertise includes distributed sy

 ⚐ Based in New York